2012 Viognier, Estate Grown and Bottled, Santa Ynez Valley

-Our vineyard soils are Chamise Loam which are well-drained soils that developed over gravelly beds of silt and clay, and sandy water-deposited materials.
+Purchased in 1972, our vineyard soils are composed of Chamise Loam and Chamise Shaly Loam.
+They are well-drained soils that developed over gravelly beds of silt, clay, shale rock and other sandy water-deposited materials.
 These soils are on dissected high terraces (or mesas) with elevations of 1500 feet above sea level.
 This high elevation provides cooler nights, which translates into wines retaining their natural acidity.
-Since 1997, the winery has replanted more than half of its original vines with a high-density planting of new rootstock and clone combinations.
+Since 1997, the winery has replanted more than half of its original vines with high-density plantings of Rhone varietals with new rootstock and clone combinations.

 Our Viognier has aromas of honeysuckle and white peach.
 The palate has notes of ripe apricot, lemon-lime, melon, lychee and a lingering touch of minerality, a signature characteristic of our vineyard.